 TWISTED STITCH is usually described as an error in the most of the knitting books.
 There are a few advices how to avoid twisting a stitch.
 They really don't make a regular knitted fabric look better if you twist a stitch by mistake.
 Meanwhile, as usually, even the "errors" can do a good job if you know how to use them proper.

 What is a TWISTED STITCH?
-Look at the stitches below.
+Look at the stitches on the right.
 Those which are located on the body of the left needle are still untwisted , "normal".

 Their legs are not twisted around each other.
-While all the rest of stitches are shown twisted.
+While all the rest of stitches that are NOT on the left needle are shown twisted.
 Their legs created a cross at the base of each stitch.

-How can twisted stitch happen?
+How can you twist those stitches ?
 We all use different techniques while knitting.
 If you would like to produce a neat looking fabric, try to remember that KNIT and PURL have to MATCH each other.

 Explanation about MATCHING STITCHES can be found at a Purl Stitch page.